Quinton Dunbar will start Seahawks career at right cornerback, says ‘sky is the limit’

 That’s a reference to Dunbar having been a receiver at Florida before he was moved to cornerback during his rookie season with Washington in 2015.
 Dunbar recalled Thursday that then-Washington head coach Jay Gruden noticed that players couldn’t escape Dunbar when he pressed them playing on the punt team.

-The next day he began playing corner and after starting the season on Washington’s practice squad was promoted to the active roster in late September.
+The next day he began playing corner and, after starting the season on Washington’s practice squad, was promoted to the active roster in late September.

 He became a full-time starter two years ago and was moved all over by Washington — right, left and sometimes in the slot.